 state property

-A codeFlowLocation object MAY contain a property named state whose value is a JSON object (§3.5), each of whose properties represents the value of an expression relevant to the location in the context of the code flow.
+A codeFlowLocation object MAY contain a property named state whose value is a JSON object (§3.5) each of whose properties represents the value of an expression relevant to the location in the context of the code flow.
+This property enables a viewer to present a debugger-like “watch window” experience as the user navigates through a code flow.

 EXAMPLE 1: In this example, the state property captures the values of the expressions "x", "y", and "x + y".